NIGMS/DNA-Methylation-Sequencing-Analysis-with-WGBS/README.md

 ![create a new notebook](images/0_new_notebook.png)

 You can then choose a name for your virtual machine, you can name it whatever you like, and preferably choose a server location closest to you.
-A default virtual machine with four vCPUS and 15GB RAM will be created.
+A default virtual machine with 4 vCPUS and 15GB RAM will be created.

 ![new notebook](images/0_new_notebook2.png)